juju-solutions/hostpath-provisioner/README.md

 make
 ```

-To build and push the docker image you need to first login in ad cdkbot
+To build and push the docker image you need to first login in as cdkbot
 ```
 docker login
 make image